Mo-Awad-AI/ai-campaign-analyzer/README.md

 An AI-driven tool that reverse-engineers competitor ad campaigns by pulling live ad data, analyzing messaging with GPT & Azure AI, and generating actionable marketing insights — all in minutes.

 🚀 Features
-Ad Data Extraction: Pulls live ads from sources like Facebook Ads Library or Google Ads.
+Ad Data Extraction: Pulls live ads from sources like Facebook Ads Library and Google Ads.

 AI Sentiment & Strategy Analysis: Uses Azure AI + GPT to detect tone, key themes, and emotional triggers.